do title loans go on your credit report

 The straightforward answer is: no.

-For a loan to go on the credit report, the lender must report the loan to a credit agency.
-When you get your title loan through Wisconsin Auto Title Loans Inc., no loan information is reported to any credit agencies or bureaus.
+For there to be credit reporting for title loans, the lender must report the loan to a credit agency, due to the connection of car title loans and credit.
+However, when you get your title loan through Wisconsin Auto Title Loans, Inc., no loan information is reported to any credit agencies or bureaus.

 Thus, the loan information stays entirely between you and the lender.